 - Internships or independent study contracts (8 credits maximum),

 - Other accredited graduate program courses (8 credits maximum), such as summer courses at Friday Harbor Laboratories

 Students finish the program by completing a thesis in the Winter and Spring quarters of their final year.
 The MES thesis requires students to engage in research on a real-world topic of their choice that can be examined from an interdisciplinary perspective.
-For example, the project might be a baseline study that considers policy implications for an ecological area or a study of a particular environmental problem.
+Projects involve data collection and analysis, as well as recommendations for further study.
 The project preferably should be of value to an external client or organization and not just an academic exercise.
 Students find topics through personal interests, outside agency or nonprofit research needs, and Evergreen faculty research needs or suggestions.

 Unlike other institutions, where students are required to find a thesis supervisor prior to attending, MES matches students to their thesis advisor (or "reader") in their second year when the thesis is written.
 Only core faculty can be thesis readers, and the program matches them to students based on thesis topic.
 Students who know what they want to research in their first year are encouraged to build a relationship with a core faculty member who they think would be a good match.
 In this case, thesis research can begin prior to the second year.

 As the culminating act of the thesis project, students share results with faculty and students in a public oral presentation.
 The thesis is written in a workshop setting during the winter and spring quarters of the student's final year.
 Detailed information may be found on the Thesis Resources webpage.
-For a complete listing of past thesis projects, visit the MES theses page on Evergreen's Library website.
+For a complete listing of past thesis projects, visit the MES theses page on Evergreen's Library website or the list of more recent theses in electronic form.
 You can also check out our Thesis Photo Album on Facebook.